Benin Food Guide

 Dé bissap (Millet drink)

-Dé bissap is a traditional non-alcoholic beverage made from millet.
-It is a refreshing and nutritious drink, often consumed during hot weather.
-Dé bissap is made by fermenting millet and then mixing it with water and sugar.
-It has a slightly tangy and sweet flavor.
-You can find Dé bissap in local markets and homes across Benin.
+Dé bissap is a non-alcoholic millet drink, made by fermenting millet and mixing it with water and sugar.
+It's tangy and lightly sweet, and people reach for it when the weather is hot.
+You'll come across it in local markets and homes across Benin.

 Tchakpalo (Millet Beer)

-Tchakpalo is a traditional millet beer brewed in Benin.
-It is a mildly alcoholic beverage, often consumed during ceremonies and celebrations.
-Tchakpalo has a slightly sweet and sour flavor.
-It is important to consume Tchakpalo responsibly.
-You can find Tchakpalo in local markets and bars throughout Benin.
+Tchakpalo is a millet beer brewed in Benin, mildly alcoholic and a fixture at ceremonies and celebrations.
+It has a sweet-and-sour taste.
+Drink it responsibly.
+You'll find it in local markets and bars throughout the country.